Stock Markets Sink, but Will Netflix Make Wednesday Even Worse?

 One key point to know is that although these are 500 large companies, there’s a wide range.
 Several of the largest companies in the index have market caps in excess of $1 trillion, and they are more than 200 times larger than the smallest S&P 500 components, which have market caps between $6 billion and $7 billion.

 The value of the S&P 500 index fluctuates continuously throughout the trading day, based on the weighted performance market data of its underlying components.

-Obviously, it wouldn’t be practical to list all of the S&P 500 components here.
-However, because the S&P 500 is a market cap-weighted index, its performance is mostly dependent on the largest stocks it contains.
+Obviously, it wouldn’t be practical to list all of the S&P 500 companies here.
+But because the S&P 500 is weighted by market cap, its performance is mostly driven by the performances of the stocks of the largest companies.

-With that in mind, here’s a look at the 10 largest components of the S&P 500 index as of February 2020, although it's important to keep in mind that the order can (and probably will) change over time:
+With that in mind, here’s a look at the 10 largest companies of the S&P 500 index as of March 2021.
+This list and its sequence can, and probably will, change over time.

 Data source: Dow Jones S&P Indices.

 You may be wondering why the S&P 500 is considered so useful as a market and economic indicator.
 Because the S&P 500 consists of a broad basket of stocks without too many small or obscure companies, it contains the companies the most widely owned by individual investors.
 The 500 companies account for roughly 80% of the overall value of the stock market in the U.S.

 The Dow Jones Industrial Average is a price-weighted index, meaning that the companies with the highest stock prices have the most influence on the index regardless of their valuations.
 The Dow also only lists 30 companies and excludes some of the largest stocks in the market -- for example, Amazon, Alphabet, and Berkshire Hathaway.